SoftwareAG/c8y-docs/content/device-tutorials/network-router.md

 #### <a name="manage"></a> Managing software and firmware

-The installed software and firmware on the router can be remotely managed using the standard software and firmware management feature from Cumulocity IoT, as described in the [Device management user guide](/users-guide/device-management/#software-repo).
+The installed software and firmware on the router can be remotely managed using the standard software and firmware management feature from Cumulocity IoT.
+For details, see User guide -> [Managing device firmware and software](/users-guide/device-management/#software-repo).

 Software packages need to be in [ipkg](http://en.wikipedia.org/wiki/Ipkg) format and follow the naming convention "**&#60;package&#62;&#95;&#60;version&#62;&#95;&#60;arch&#62;.ipk**”.
 Version numbers including letters are not supported.
 All package management methods (install, upgrade, downgrade, removal) are supported through the router’s package manager.
 If software packages have dependencies, make sure to install these first.